Germany's history of confidence votes in parliament – DW – 12/11/2024

 Germany's history of confidence votes in parliamentDecember 11, 2024

-German Chancellor Olaf Scholz is seeking a vote of confidence in the Lower House of Parliament, the Bundestag, with the intention of losing it, which will trigger early general elections.
+German Chancellor Olaf Scholz is seeking a vote of confidence in the lower house of Parliament, the Bundestag, which he is expected to lose, triggering an early general election.

-Scholz's three-way center-left government broke apart on November 6.
-Early elections are expected for February 23, 2025.
+Scholz's three-way center-left government broke apart on November 6, paving the way for an early federal election expected on February 23, 2025.

 Early elections have been extremely rare in Germany, but they are a vital democratic measure.
 They are regulated by the German constitution and require the approval of several constitutional bodies, not least of the head of state, the president.